 Margaret Chesnut writes to urge residents to consider absentee voting as a solution to lines on election day, while Desmond Kincaid would like to see more information on a plan to turn a short stretch of one-way traffic on Jackson Avenue to two-way traffic.

-- John Baker Ratliff — died Tuesday at Baptist Memorial Hospital-North Mississippi in Oxford.
-Arrangements are incomplete with Coleman Funeral Home of Oxford.
+- Rosie P. Ford — 70, died Monday at Baptist Memorial Hospital-North Mississippi in Oxford.
+Arrangements are incomplete with Kenneth I. Roberson Funeral Home of Pontotoc.

 - Don William Moore — 80, died Wednesday, Nov.
 17, 2010, at his home in Water Valley.
 A graveside service was held Monday at the Oak Hill Cemetery in Water Valley.
 Seven Oaks Funeral Home of Water Valley was in charge of arrangements.

 - Nancy Carolyn “Carol” Park Russell — 56, died Monday, Nov.
 22, 2010, at Baptist Memorial Hospital-North Mississippi.
 Services will be held at 6 p.m.
 Wednesday in the Fellowship Hall of Clear Creek Baptist Church.
 Waller Funeral Home is in charge of arrangements.

 - Mary Louise McClung Sprinkle — 91, of Jackson died Sunday, Nov.
 21, 2010, at the Arbor.
 Services will be held at 3 this afternoon at Wright and Ferguson on Highland Colony Parkway, with visitation for two hours prior to the service.

 The most decorated long distance runner in Ole Miss history ran the final race of his career Monday at the NCAA Cross Country Championships.